PolyhedralDev/Terra/README.md

 * A voxel world generation API with emphasis on configuration and extensibility
 * Several platform implementations, the layer between the API and the platform it's running on.
-* An addon loader, which allows interfacing with the Terra API in a platform-agnostic setting
+* An addon loader, which allows addons to interface with the Terra API in a platform-agnostic setting
 * Several "core addons," which implement the "default" configurations of Terra.
   These addons can be thought of as the config "standard library"